jetbrains-academy/sql-course/Lesson3/task0/task.md

 ----

-We will work with the data of some imaginary Space travel company which carries passengers and cargo between planets in a galaxy far, far away.
+We will work with the data of some imaginary space travel company called _Marsoflot_, which carries passengers and cargo between planets in a galaxy far, far away.